-12. Exclusion
+13. Exclusion

-12.1.
-You may be temporarily excluded from UCEM on the authority of the Vice Chancellor or on the authority delegated to the Deputy Vice Chancellor based on disciplinary grounds.
-Exclusion is where your access to the VLE is temporarily removed and your right to access any UCEM services is temporarily stopped.
-This can be appealed (see section 21).
+13.1.
+You may be temporarily excluded from University of the Built Environment on the authority of the Vice Chancellor or on the authority delegated to the Deputy Vice Chancellor based on disciplinary grounds.
+Exclusion is where your access to the VLE is temporarily removed and your right to access any University of the Built Environment services is temporarily stopped.
+This can be appealed (see section 22).

-13. Academic and behavioural conduct
+14. Academic and behavioural conduct

-- 13.1.
+- 14.1.
 We expect reasonable standards of behaviour, honesty, and integrity from all our students in both their general and academic conduct.
-These standards are outlined in the following important UCEM documents: - Terms and Conditions of Contract (opens new window) - Code of Practice chapter on Student Academic and Behavioural Conduct (opens new window) - Student Disciplinary Procedure (opens new window) - Academic Misconduct Procedure (opens new window) - UCEM defines Academic Misconduct as acting without sufficient academic integrity and/or attempting to gain academic credit unfairly. - 13.2.
-We may take academic or disciplinary action if you fail to uphold these standards. - 13.3.
-The Code of Practice chapter on Student Academic and Behavioural Conduct, the Academic Misconduct Procedure, and the Student Disciplinary Procedure define the range of offences and outline the procedure for investigation and the sanctions that could be applied.
+These standards are outlined in the following important University documents: - Terms and Conditions of Contract (opens new window) - Student Disciplinary Procedure (opens new window) - Academic Misconduct Procedure (opens new window)

+The University defines Academic Misconduct as acting without sufficient academic integrity and/or attempting to gain academic credit unfairly.

+- 14.2.
+We may take academic or disciplinary action if you fail to uphold these standards. - 14.3.
+The Academic Misconduct Procedure and the Student Disciplinary Procedure define the range of offences and outline the procedure for investigation and the sanctions that could be applied.

-14. Fitness to study
+15. Fitness to study

-- 14.1.
-Fitness to study is a student's ability to engage effectively with their studies and to meet the academic requirements of their course, without unreasonably affecting their physical or mental wellbeing, or that of other members of UCEM. - 14.2.
+15.1.
+Fitness to study is a student's ability to engage effectively with their studies and to meet the academic requirements of their course, without unreasonably affecting their physical or mental wellbeing, or that of other members of University of the Built Environment.

+- 15.2.
 Circumstances or behaviours that may indicate a student is not fit to study include (but are not limited to) an inability to participate effectively with the requirements of their programme due to physical or mental health issues, aggressive, violent or otherwise inappropriate behaviour.
-Consideration will also include whether the student is at risk of harm to themselves or to other students. - 14.3.
+Consideration will also include whether the student is at risk of harm to themselves or to other students. - 15.3.
 The Fitness to Study Procedure (opens new window) outlines the procedure that will be followed if there are concerns regarding your fitness to study.

-15. Intellectual property
+16. Intellectual property

-15.1.
-We do not automatically own the rights to your intellectual property (as defined in UCEM's Intellectual Property Policy (opens new window)).
+- 16.1.
+We do not automatically own the rights to your intellectual property (as defined in the University Intellectual Property Policy (opens new window)).
 However, we may sometimes request that you assign your intellectual property to us.
 In this case, we will acknowledge the authorship of the work.
-If we gain any income from the work, we will share any net income with you, by agreement.
+If we gain any income from the work, we will share any net income with you, by agreement. - 16.2.

-15.2.
 Any original work that you create and submit to us on the VLE is covered by the VLE Terms of Use (opens new window).

-16. Equality, diversity, and wellbeing
+17. Equality, diversity, and wellbeing

-- 16.1.
-In accordance with UCEM's Code of Practice chapter on Equality and Diversity (opens new window), we will treat all students fairly, equally and with respect in order to provide an environment to encourage you to reach you full potential. - 16.2.
-We expect you to recognise these rights and act accordingly. - 16.3.
-In accordance with UCEM's Code of Practice chapter on Neurodiversity, Disability and Wellbeing (opens new window) and the Code of Practice chapter on Equality and Diversity (opens new window), we will work to create an environment where students with disabilities, neurodiversity and wellbeing related needs have access to facilities and a learning environment that is, wherever possible, compatible with that experienced by their peers without such needs.
+- 17.1.
+In accordance with the University Equality, Diversity and Inclusion commitment statement , we will treat all students fairly, equally and with respect in order to provide an environment to encourage you to reach your full potential. - 17.2.
+We expect you to recognise these rights and act accordingly. - 17.3.
+In accordance with the University Neurodiversity, Disability and Wellbeing Policy (opens new window), we will work to create an environment where students with disabilities, neurodiversity and wellbeing related needs have access to facilities and a learning environment that is, wherever possible, compatible with that experienced by their peers without such needs.

-17. Health and safety
+18. Health and safety